 Sense of urgency, past and present

 In 1996, when the four founders created Studio XX, there was excitement and much speculation about the potential of digital tools for creators.
 Their impulse was to act: to share what they knew, and were learning, about new media.
 Today, Studio XX continues to be motivated by this original desire to position ourselves firmly in the mix of debates and uses of technology.
 We do this by producing events, exhibitions, conversations, workshops and community activities.
-Twenty years after Studio XX was founded, gender disparity continues; in terms of access to technology, unequal salaries between men and woman working in the technology sectors and the arts, as well as an on-going imbalance of gender participation in major media arts events in Montreal.
+Twenty years after Studio XX was founded, gender disparity continues; in terms of access to technology, unequal salaries according to the gender of people working in the technology sectors and the arts, as well as an on-going imbalance of gender participation in major media arts events in Montreal.
 Studio XX remains a relevant artist-run centre: a space for self-identified women and queer, artists, activists, and thinkers.

 Expanding Studio XX’s Community